We had placed all our bets on this

 b) We are well-funded—entirely by very supportive friends, families, well-wishers, and outright believers.
 No typical corporate investors with their wannabes who "just don't get it".

 Steve Jobs quote #8 (click): "It's not about money.
 It's about the people you have, how you're led, and how much you get it.”
+(Mind telling that to Apple, Steve?)

 c) Our stunning IP being very well-protected all this while, by a premier patent law form, White & Case.
 Note: we also fixed the "fundamental error" mentioned above, in effect closing their recovery path for good!